 The Family Law Section of the Idaho State Bar designs and sponsors statewide seminars on timely topics and practice updates.
-The section meets the first Wednesday of the month at 12:30 p.m. either via telephone conference OR at The Law Center, 525 W. Jefferson Street - Boise (determined prior to each monthly meeting).
+The section meets the second Friday of each month at 12:00 p.m.
+(MT) either via telephone conference OR at The Law Center, 525 W. Jefferson Street - Boise (see list below).

 Lisa B. Rodriguez